 If you don’t have an iOS device (!), try using one of these websites instead:

 Each site examines an image you upload and then asks you to enter the letters that appear in your image.
 The website then tries its very best to identify the font for you.
 Again, the better the picture, the better your chances are of finding the font.

 How to identify a font from a webpage

 Happily, it’s far easier to identify fonts on the web than it is in print.
 If the font you want to find is used in live web text, as opposed to an image, just use WhatFont, which is available as a bookmarklet, as well as an extension for Safari and Chrome.
 Once installed, the extension adds a small “f?” button to the left of the address field in your browser.
 Click the button, point your mouse at some text, and information about the font magically appears.

 Clicking on some text while WhatFont is active pins a font detail panel to that text.
-This panel not only indicates the font name and size, it also shows the font’s alphabet and its color (as a hex value), and even lets you tweet what you’ve found.
+This panel not only indicates the font name and size, it also shows the font’s alphabet and its color (as a hex value).

 Identify a font from an image on the web